Almond crusted chicken with couscous and grapefruit and arugula salad is equal parts winter comfort food and light, fresh and healthy.

 Then, my all-time favorite way to make a dish feel everyday fancy is to plate it with a small, fresh salad perched up on top of the protein.

-Here, I’ve combined sweet, juicy grapefruit segments (save some for a grapefruit vodka cocktail like a grapefruit mule) with some fresh arugula (also great on ham and turkey sliders) and a simple drizzle of olive oil to go on top of the chicken with almond crust.
+Here, I’ve combined sweet, juicy grapefruit segments (save some for a grapefruit juice and vodka cocktail like a grapefruit mule) with some fresh arugula (also great on ham and turkey sliders) and a simple drizzle of olive oil to go on top of the chicken with almond crust.

 That fresh salad pairs so nicely with the rich flavors of the almond panko crusted chicken and couscous.
 Go ahead – give this a try like the home chef that you are!